 It may be caused by other conditions too.
 Like, if your infant s exposed to contaminated soil, dust or air.

-So, keep your infant safe from raw honey until he crosses 12 months and from contaminated soil or dust.
+So, keep your infant safe from raw honey until the baby crosses 12 months and from contaminated soil or dust.

-Raw honey has good nutritional values for all.
+Raw honey has good nutritional value for all.
 However, A paediatrician – Jay Hoecker, at Mayo clinic U.S.A, observed that raw honey to infants might cause infant botulism.